To Each Her Own

 It’s sometimes difficult to read a great book and not have anyone to share your enthusiasm with…hence, the blog.
 I’m slow, so it took me a little while to learn this lesson.
 However, once I put my ego in its place (back seat, not driver’s seat), I was able to accept the fact that not everyone will be as enthusiastic about my newest discoveries, cool authors, blow-me-away books as I am.
 No offense to me.
 No judgment from me.
 Just the way it is.

-Recently, a coworker woman-reading-a-book-solitary-365ng111008gave me a copy of a book that has impacted her in a profound way.
+Recently, a coworker gave me a copy of a book that has impacted her in a profound way.
 She actually bought a brand new copy for me.
 This book/author was obviously important to her, and she wanted me to benefit from this spiritual guru as well.
 I was touched.
 I didn’t put it off purposely, but I had other books that I wanted to read first.
 I finally got around to reading it after some time.
 I read and read, trying to be open to whatever might grab me.
 Nothing did.
 In fact, I got a little annoyed at the writing style of the author and decided not to finish the book.

 The next time my coworker asked me if I had gotten around to reading the book yet (she’s read through it 3 or 4 times by now), I told her that I tried, but couldn’t get into it.
 She was astounded and maybe a little hurt.
 I felt bad.
 But the fact is that what inspired her did not serve as inspiration for me.